jfinke/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-Calculating the number of NA values in steps:
+Calculating the number of NA values in steps for the activity DF:

 ```r
 sum(is.na(activity$steps))